-"S-Sensei," Naruto managed to wheeze out.
+"S-Sensei," Naruto managed to wheeze.

 It was surreal for the former ANBU Captain to witness such a sight.
-Even without the aid of his Sharingan, he could clearly see a deep red energy mixed with slight hints of blue leaving his student's body as the tendrils of the energy began to drift up towards the circular opening in the sky.
+Even without the aid of his Sharingan, he could see a deep red energy mixed with slight hints of blue leaving his student's body as the tendrils of the energy began to drift up towards the circular opening in the sky.

-"Naruto," he said slowly and firmly.
-"Remember what you have to do and we'll do the rest.
+"Naruto, remember what you have to do and we'll do the rest.
 We won't abandon our teammates to their fates.
 We will bring you back."

 Naruto tried to grin, but the act felt half-hearted.
 "You'd better..."

-Even with all his years of experience on the battlefield, Kakashi could not stop the sharp intake of breath that escaped his lips as the last visible clump of blond hair vanished before his eyes.
-The remaining tendrils of energy previously wafting around Naruto's person were now shooting up towards the opening in the sky.
+Even with all his years of experience on the battlefield, Kakashi could not stop the sharp intake of breath as the last visible clump of blond hair vanished before his eyes.
+The remaining tendrils of energy previously wafting around Naruto's person were now drifting up towards the opening in the sky.

-Kakashi stood up, finally sensing the response ANBU unit edging closer towards their location.
+Kakashi stood up, sensing the response ANBU unit edging closer towards their location.
 As he waited for the unit to arrive, he had to stifle a groan.

 He reluctantly groaned as he remembered the condition Tsunade-sama was currently in.
 Scratch that previous thought.
 Who was going to be the designated interim Hokage?
 Don't say it was going to be...

-In all the years of suppressing the Anima, Mystogan had to acknowledge that the considerable effort on his part was starting to wear him down, especially considering the number of small Anima gates that had sprouted in the past couple of months.
+In all the years of suppressing the Anima, Mystogan had to acknowledge that the considerable effort on his part was starting to wear him down, considering the number of small Anima gates that had sprouted in the past couple of months.
 At times, he had to remind himself that it was not a matter of teenage rebellion that led him down his current path.

 He only hoped that such an event would never occur.

-As Mystogan neared the site of the Anima gate, he reached behind his back to ready his most trusted stave, the one Master Makarov had once mentioned looked like a duck butt's from a certain angle on his rare and infrequent visits to the guild.
+As Mystogan neared the site of the Anima gate, he reached behind his back to ready his most trusted stave, the one Master Makarov had once said looked like a duck butt's from a certain angle on his rare and infrequent visits to the guild.

 He was not amused.

 At the centre of the gate, Mystogan slammed his stave on the ground hard enough for bits and pieces of the Earth to be chipped away.
 It produced a large magical seal beneath his feet.
 He began chanting away furiously in the ancient language, fuelling the magic in his stave into the surrounding air.
-There was a distinct and unholy intensity building up in the atmosphere as he willed the Anima gate to return to Earthland.
+There was a distinct and unholy intensity building in the atmosphere as he willed the Anima gate to return to Earthland.
 As the pressure reached its tipping point, a powerful shockwave emanated from the magic seal below him, forcing him off his feet as he was blown back by the tremendous force.

 Slowly, the gate began the process of sealing itself as the dark clouds began to disperse into the vast sky, once again reverting back to its original, tranquil blue.

 Mystogan had fallen to his knees, breathing deeply.
 His trusted stave was carelessly strewn on a clump of grass a few metres away from him.
 The process of suppressing the Anima was no ordinary feat.
-Before, he realised that his control and ability to withstand the pressure and complexity of the sealing process had increased as he aged.
-No doubt the experience he had gained over the years had attributed to this.
+Before, he realised that his control and ability to withstand the pressure and complexity of the sealing process had increased as he aged; no doubt the experience he had gained over the years had attributed to this.
 Strangely, this particular gate felt... different.
 Never had he been pushed this close to his limit.

 Mystogan was reminded of the time when he had first started out, and his uncertainty and lack of experience had caused him to fail.
 He was at least relieved that he had been able to suppress this gate before he lost control.
 Standing, he caught his breath and dusted off the dirt that had accumulated on his knees.